AqwamCreates/DataPredict/docs/Tutorials/ChoosingTheMostRecommendedEnvironmentInputs.md

 ### Magnitude

-* Since this is a raw value, the neural network now has to learn a solution for this and it might not be even correct.
+* Since this is a raw value, the neural network now has to learn a solution related to output and it might not be even correct.

 * This will lead to slower learning and require larger neural network structure.